The Criminal Trial Process

 - the document submitted is not the original, but a copy, violating the best evidence rule

-Take my evidence quiz, to learn the improper and proper phrasing for some types of questions.
-Print off this list of objections for use at trial.
+Take my evidence quiz, to learn the improper and proper form of some hypothetical questions.
+You should print off this list for use at trial.

 You may wonder what the 'cross' means in cross-examination.
-The way that the courtroom used to be arranged crown counsel is seated closest to the witness box.
+The way that the courtroom is arranged crown counsel is seated closest to the witness box.
 When the defence counsel questions witnesses they would speak across the courtroom.
-For many tirals the accused does not testify and calls no witnesses, this leaves the cross examination of crown witnesses as your main tool to win.
+For the many simple tirals the accused does not testify and calls no witnesses, this leaves the cross examination of crown witnesses as your main tool to win.

 During cross-examination you will lead the witness.
 Prepare list of answers you want from each separate crown witness.
 Do not ask where, why, when, what or who type questions.
 Instead, put complete statements to the witness.
 Example: 'You drank a six pack of beer that night at the party?'
 You speak it like it were a question.
 The witness just answers yes (hopefully).
-The more complicated the statement the less the chance the witness will agree to it: 'You were very drunk after finishing a six pack of smirnoff wine coolers' would be more much likely to return a 'no'.
-The lesson is that you strip out unecessary descriptions (very drunk), and split up longer statements to construct statements about short simple facts.
+The more complicated the question the less the chance the witness will agree: 'You were very drunk after finishing a six pack of smirnoff coolers' would be more much likely to return a 'no'.
+The lesson is that you strip out unecessary adjectives (very drunk), and split up longer statements to construct questions about short simple facts.
 Be descriptive only when it matters to your case.
 Well before trial prepare your cross-examination questions, (the following order can be useful):

-1) Things the witness saw, heard, or did that help your case. example: "You texted me an invitation telling me to come to your home that night" (night of the alleged break and enter).
+1) Things the witness saw, heard, or did that help your case. example "You texted an invitation to my phone telling me I could come to your home on that night of the alleged break and enter".

 2) Things the witness will admit, that may harm their case, but are not that important.
-"You did not tell me to leave after I walked in your unlocked front door?"
+"You did not tell me to leave after I walked in your unlocked from door?"